sveltejs/rfcs/0000-return-directive.md

 ## Motivation

-There are situations when it's needed to set a group of attributes or directives for a tag only by a certain condition.
+There are situations when it's needed to set a group of attributes or directives to a tag only when a certain condition is truthy.

 Here is an [example of app with simple Input component](https://svelte.dev/repl/b90be4c311f04cac9736d420743199ad?version=3.37.0), written using `{#if}`.